Treatment for AFib often includes a combination of medications and lifestyle changes.

 Atrial fibrillation (AFib) is the most common irregular heart rhythm condition.
 AFib causes erratic, unpredictable electrical activity in your heart’s upper chambers.

 During an AFib event, electrical signals make the heart beat rapidly and irregularly.
 These chaotic heartbeats can cause a variety of symptoms, including difficulty breathing, shortness of breath, and fatigue.

 A diet designed for people with heart disease can be helpful for people with AFib.
 Focus on eating a variety of fresh fruits and vegetables.
-Use fresh herbs or vinegars instead of salt.
+Flavor your food with fresh herbs or vinegar instead of salt.
 Use lean cuts of meat, and aim to eat fish two to three times per week.

 The consumption of vitamin K-rich foods while taking warfarin can cause unsteady clotting levels.
 This affects your stroke risk.
-Be sure to talk to your doctor about the significance of vitamin K intake for your treatment.
+Be sure to talk with your doctor about the significance of vitamin K intake for your treatment.

 Exercise is good for your mind, too.
 For some people, dealing with AFib can cause great anxiety and fear.
 Exercise can help naturally improve your mood and prevent emotional issues.

 Rest and relaxation are beneficial to your body and your mind.
 Stress and anxiety can cause dramatic physical and chemical changes, especially to your heart.
 Proper relaxation can help heal the damage.

 Finding the best treatment plan may take some time.
 Your doctor may try several types of treatments with you before finding one that best helps prevent AFib symptoms.
-In time, however, you’ll be able to prevent some of your risk factors and reduce the likelihood of AFib-related complications.
+In time, however, you can prevent some of your risk factors and reduce the likelihood of AFib-related complications.